-This reduces the clothing waste in landfills by giving clothes second lives.
-Also, it reduces the constant need for producing new clothing.
+This reduces the clothing waste in landfills by giving clothes a second life.
+Also, it reduces the constant need to produce new clothing.
 Continuous production contributes to water waste and greenhouse gas emissions.
 In a way, we could say thrifting is just a way of naturally repurposing or recycling clothing.

 You’ll find many young adults in thrift stores searching for quality pieces that match their styles.
 Thrifting exists in many forms.
 We have organized charity or thrift stores like Goodwill and Salvation Army.
 There are also many open flea markets and garage sales where conscious consumers can find quality pieces.

 Although secondhand clothing is probably the most popular, you can find other items like used furniture, books, decoration items, and cooking utensils, amongst other items, at specific thrift stores.